Skip to Main Content

 [NJIT Library Logo]

-Open and Affordable Textbook Program: Contact Us, FAQs & Help
+Open and Affordable Textbook Program: Contact Us

 1. What is the Open and Affordable Textbooks (OAT) Initiative?